efraim-andrade/brevly/README.md

 **Brev.ly** allows users to:

 - 🔗 Shorten long URLs
-- 📋 List all shortened links
+- 📋 List all shortUrl links
 - ❌ Delete unwanted links
 - 📈 Generate access reports for each link
-- 🔁 Redirect shortened URLs to their original destinations
+- 🔁 Redirect shortUrl URLs to their originalUrl destinations

 ---